chimalsky/DIS-2019-Website/content/papers.md

 ## Submission

-You must submit your Notice of Intent (NOI) to submit a Paper or Pictorial to the PCS submission system by January 15, 2019.
+You must submit your Notice of Intent (NOI) to submit a Paper to the PCS [submission system]( https://new.precisionconference.com/submissions) by January 15, 2019.
 The NOI is an entry in PCS with tentative author names, title and abstract.
 You can make changes as many times as you like before the final submission deadline on January 18, 2019.
 Note that this represents a compromise between the tight review schedule this year and the submission deadline being close to public holidays.
 There will be no further extensions!

 As part of the submission process, authors must submit an abstract, keywords, and meta-data related to the submission’s contents.
 Authors will also be asked to select a ranked list of between one and three subcommittees that fit their paper.
 This selection will be used to assign your Paper to one of the review subcommittees/themes.
 It is not necessarily the case that your submission will be handled by the subcommittee that you choose as a first preference.